 - Check your financial health.
 Even during marriage, an individual maintains their own credit report and score.
 Now is the time to check out yours and see what your creditworthiness is.
 If you have no credit history in your own name because your spouse put all of the accounts in his/her name, open a new account for a credit card and start establishing a credit history for yourself.
 If your current credit history is poor, this is a great time to start to rehabilitate it.
 Another important step to take is to determine your earning potential.
 This is particularly important for spouses, usually women, who have stayed home to raise the children and may have been out of the workforce for a while.
 It may be daunting, but it is necessary, especially if spousal and child support may not be forthcoming for a while.

 - Find an excellent attorney.
 Divorce is a difficult process, but it is by no means one that you should face alone, especially when it comes to ensuring that your financial needs and those of your children are taken care of.
 Finding reputable and competent counsel is a must.
 A good attorney can make a good divorce.
 Consider the Alsandor Law Firm if you are facing a divorce.
-Their attorneys are ready and able to help you today.
+Their divorce attorneys are ready and able to help you today.